plone/documentation/docs/backend/upgrading/intro.md

 A post on the Community forum, [Rules for Plone 6 development during the beta stage](https://community.plone.org/t/rules-for-plone-6-development-during-the-beta-stage/15432), discusses alpha and beta versioning.
 ```

-In addition to the general procedure there are {ref}`version-specific-upgrade-guide-label`.

 (introduction-version-specific-upgrade-guides-label)=

 ## Version-specific upgrade guides

 In addition to the general upgrade procedure, there are {doc}`version-specific migration guides <version-specific-migration/index>`.
 These guides contain specific instructions and valuable information that has been collected from real-life migration cases.

-This approach is recommended for all upgrades of minor version and can work fine for most mayor upgrades.
+This approach is recommended for all upgrades of minor versions, and can work fine for most major upgrades.
-When dealing with mayor changes in Plone or with very large or complex installations a export-import based migration (see below) is often the better solution.
+When dealing with major changes in Plone, or with very large or complex installations, an {ref}`export-import based migration <introduction-upgrade-strategies-export-import-migrations-label>` is often the better solution.

 (introduction-upgrade-strategies-label)=